kensanata/just-halberds/Knives.md

 ## No money, no items

-The only item of significance you own is a knife.
+The only item of significance you own at first is a knife.
 In fact, the only items of significance in this game are weapons: knife, spear, halberd, épée, bow, lance.

 The world of adventure is a medieval world beyond the reaches of empire.
 There are no taxes to pay, no coins to earn and nothing to